Jean-003/Team_Profile_Generator/README.md

 To generate an HTML webpage that displays summaries for each employee in a sotware engineering team with the following criteria:

-Name
+-Name
-Employee ID
+-Employee ID
-Email address
+-Email address
-Office number
+-Office number
-Email
+-Email
-GitHub username
+-GitHub username
-School
+-School

 User should run the following command in their terminal or their GitBash: